-It is important to note, that the SN Ic-BL dataset is limited to only 136 unique transients with good quality data, which proves to be a key challenge for accurate classifications.
+It is important to note that the SN Ic-BL dataset is limited to only 136 unique transients with good quality data, which proves to be a key challenge for accurate classifications.
 The quality of the few SN Ic-BL data points is also lacking in comparison to that of SNe Ia.
-This disparity in good quality data may explain the difference in the performance of models on both SN classes.
-With the collection of higher quality SN Ic-BL photometric data over time, the performance of the SN Ic-BL models should improve and more accurately classify transients.
-Figure~\ref{f1all} shows a direct comparison of the F1 score between the two SN samples providing a good projection of the potential of the ML approach presented here as the number of good quality SNe Ic-BL increases.
+This disparity in good-quality data may explain the difference in the performance of the models in both SN classes.
+With the collection of higher-quality SN Ic-BL photometric data over time, the performance of the SN Ic-BL models should improve and more accurately classify transients.
+Figure~\ref{f1all} shows a direct comparison of the F1 score between the two SN samples, providing a good projection of the potential of the ML approach we present as the number of good-quality SNe Ic-BL increases.

-Figure~\ref{f1all} clearly illustrates the \textit{Random Forest} model's performance as the class imbalance present in the dataset changes.
-The SN Ia dataset contains 1067 \textit{no} transients.
-The class imbalance reduces as the number of \textit{yes} transients increases towards 1000 resulting in the F1 score gradually improving.
-At this point, the model misses less of the \textit{yes} transients and makes fewer mistakes in classifying them.
-As more SNe Ic-BL are discovered and data is incorporated into the model, performance of these ML models is expected to improve significantly.
+Figure~\ref{f1all} clearly illustrates the random forest model's performance, as the class imbalance present in the dataset changes.
+The SN Ia dataset contains 1067 `no' transients.
+The class imbalance reduces as the number of `yes' transients increases towards 1000, resulting in the F1 score gradually improving.
+At this point, the model misses fewer of the `yes' transients and makes fewer mistakes in classifying them.
+As more SNe Ic-BL are discovered and data are incorporated into the model, the performance of these ML models is expected to improve significantly.

 For this study, only a very small unseen dataset could be spared to perform the real-life scenario test in the case of the SN Ic-BL sample.
-As significantly more data was available to test the behaviour of this method on SNe Ia, additional data from new SN in 2024 was also considered.
+As significantly more data were available to test the behaviour of this method on SNe Ia, additional data from a new SN in 2024 were also considered.
 The results were significantly worse for the SN Ia model when this extra validation dataset was used, as seen in Table~\ref{24unseen}.
 This discrepancy in scores likely arises from misclassifications due to the inclusion of recently classified transients that may have been misclassified.
-This suggests that the model's ability to generalize to unseen data is highly dependent on the specific characteristics of the unseen dataset.
+This suggests that the model's ability to generalise to unseen data is highly dependent on the specific characteristics of the unseen dataset.